koliman/GPO-Lab/README.md

 Note: This uses a domain that was previously created in <a href="https://github.com/koliman/Active-Directory-Lab">this Active Directory Lab</a>.
 The instructions here assume that a Windows Server environment with Active Directory is set up already.
 If you would like to follow along with this lab, it is highly suggested to do the previous lab or create a domain that has some users if you happen to already have a Windows Server set up already.

-(Steps mostly complete as of 11/6 - Screenshots coming soon)
+(Steps mostly complete - Screenshots coming soon)

 1. Install Group Policy Management Console (GPMC)